rosbashlab/HyperTRIBE/docs/source/run.rst

     nohup /path_from_root/HyperTRIBE/CODE/load_table.sh sam_filename mysql_tablename expt_name replicate/timepoint &
     #1. sam_filename
     #2. mysql_tablename
     #3. expt_name (unique identifier for the experiment, include alphabets and digits).
 Create short names.
+The expt_name cannot be longer than 20 characters.
     #4. replicate or timepoint: This is has to be an integer

 Example for gDNA library